8bitbuddhist/PixelMaestro/docs/canvas.md

 **Note:** Offset will be disabled if scrolling is enabled, since scrolling modifies the offset values.

 ## Interactive Canvases
-For a demo on how to create an interactive Canvas, see the [CanvasDrawingArea](../gui/drawingarea/canvasdrawingarea.h) class in the PixelMaestro GUI.
+You can create Canvases that respond to user input using the [CanvasDrawingArea](../gui/drawingarea/canvasdrawingarea.h) class.
+For an example, open `Drawing Demo` in PixelMaestro Studio.

 [Home](README.md)